 Prior to the start of the season, coaches will have a meeting with all students interested in trying out for the team.
-The coach will turn in the alphabetical list to the AD.
-At this meeting, the coach will give each student the Player Information Packet that each student must complete and turn in to the school before he/she is allowed to practice.
+At this meeting, the coach will go over the clearance process that student must complete before he/she is allowed to tryout or condition.